Oush Grab Diary

 The mayor informed us that two busloads of settlers arrived at Oush Grab in the morning and left at about 11 am.

 30.07.08: Creating the Oush Grab Mall

 While about thirty of us were painting the new ‘Oush Grab Mall’ with a bookstore and Grab Falafel a car pulled up between the structures, took one look at us and left.
 At 18.00 pm when we were wrapping up our paintings after covering all the buildings a group of approximately 60 settlers appeared.
-Mainly young teenagers but soon followed by men, women and children.
-We continued finising the last paintings and cleaning the brushes but the settlers encroached upon us screaming that we had to leave.
-In response we decided to their clearly agressive attitude we decided to leave in order to avoid any confrontation.
+Mainly they were young teenagers but soon were followed by men, women and children.
+We continued finishing the last paintings and cleaning the brushes but the settlers encroached upon us, screaming that we had to leave.
+In response to their clearly aggressive attitude we decided to leave in order to avoid any confrontation.
 In the meantime more and more settlers were arriving and soldiers observed from the top of the hill on the side.